peakflo/pfMCP/tests/README.md

-# guMCP Testing Framework
+# pfMCP Testing Framework

-This directory contains the testing framework for guMCP servers and tools.
+This directory contains the testing framework for pfMCP servers and tools.

 ## Test Structure